-A perpetrator can be anyone within the home, or can be someone outside of the victim's home.
+A perpetrator can be anyone within the home or can be someone outside of the victim's home.

-WHA acknowledges that whilst men will sometimes be the victims and women the perpetrator of domestic violence, in the main abuse is mainly perpetrated by men towards women.
+WHA acknowledges that whilst men will sometimes be the victims and women the perpetrators of domestic abuse, in the main abuse is mainly perpetrated by men towards women.
 This policy also covers abuse between gay and lesbian partners as well as heterosexual partners.

-WHA will accept an incident as "domestic violence" if any one for example the victim, the police, a witness or a housing officer perceives the incident to be domestic violence.
-In these instances an incident of domestic violence should be recorded and dealt with as such.
+WHA will accept an incident as "domestic abuse" if anyone for example the victim, the police, a witness or a housing officer perceives the incident to be domestic abuse.
+In these instances, an incident of domestic abuse should be recorded and dealt with as such.